 Fluffing is when you use your fingers to rake through your roots to create volume.

-A final wash is not part of the Curly Girl Method but somehow, the term has sneaked in on online forums, blogs and Facebook groups.
-It supposedly refers to a last ‘get rid of sillicones’ wash using a sulphate shampoo.
+A final wash is not part of the Curly Girl Method but somehow, the term has sneaked in on online forums, blogs, and Facebook groups.
+It supposedly refers to a last ‘get rid of sillicones’ wash using a sulfate shampoo.

 It is said to ‘reset’ your hair but that’s just nonsense.

 You cannot undo years of damage with one single wash.
 If that was the case, wouldn’t we all be walking around with amazing curls?

 If you are interested, read this post I wrote about why you don’t need to do a final wash if following the Curly Girl Method.

 Gel is essential when following the Curly Girl Method and you can make your own with flaxseed gel.
 You can check out Curly Suzie’s recipe here.

 Frizz is incredibly annoying.
 It is the wispy loose bits of hair that fall away from your curls and cannot be contained.